noahehall/theBookOfNoah/0current/languages/javascript/react.md

   - not cross-browser compatible (like a normal SyntheticEvent)
   - not polyfilled
   - recommended to only be used via a third party pointer event polyfill

+## terms

+- a11y: i.e. accessibility; Numeronym presenting accessibility as "a" followed by 11 more letters, followed by "y".

 ## events